rajsinghtech/tsdnsreflector/README.md

 This is particularly useful for networks with overlapping IPv4 subnets when using Tailscale's 4via6 subnet router feature.

+### DNS Query Behavior

+When a client queries a hostname in the IPv6 domain:

+- **For AAAA queries**: Returns the IPv6 address in Tailscale 4via6 format.
+- **For A queries**: Also returns the IPv6 address as an AAAA record, forcing clients to use IPv6.

+This ensures that all traffic to the IPv6 domain goes through the Tailscale 4via6 routes, even when applications request A records.

 ## Configuration

 The application requires the following environment variables: